yyzbot/cloud_crypto_etl/README.md

 ## Future Improvements

 - When cost is no longer a concern:
-   - Automate pipeline execution to enable trend analytics of snapshot data.
+   - Automate pipeline execution to fetch data at high frequency and to enable trend analytics of snapshot data.
    - Introduce **PySpark** with **AWS Glue** for big data.

 - Testing and quality assurance: